 In 2016, I continued the saga with a story intended from the beginning to be the next book, and changed the style a bit, continuing to draw them in ink, but using digital greyscale for the shading.
 In this book, the cats go for a ride in space with Alien Cat — kind-of-sort-of accidentally.

 I had been waffling for a while over offering the stories as a webcomic, and in February 2017 I was in a fey mood and just decided to do it.
 The two books were done and ready to post, so why not?
 Weeeellllll… maybe because I already had another webcomic going?
 Obviously, cooler heads did not prevail here!
-It’s been an adventure trying to keep up with them both, but both stories are growing.
-The next book (already in progress on the webcomic site) will be a direct sequel of Spaced Out, wherein the Cats encounter the joys of interstellar bureaucracy: The Feline Federation.
-I’ll be doing a Kickstarter in early 2018 to crowdfund the printing of this one.
-Stay tuned!
+It’s been an adventure trying to keep up with them both, but both stories are growing (UPDATE: Mermaid Music, the other webcomic, has been paused indefinitely).
+The next book is a direct sequel of Spaced Out, wherein the Cats encounter the joys of interstellar bureaucracy: The Feline Federation.
+The book was released in 2018.

 Here are the original strips from the newspaper, in case you’d like to compare them to the webcomic/books — there is one that was omitted from the book because I couldn’t fit it in the narrative, and a couple that I’ve done since then.
 My style of drawing the cats has evolved a lot since the first early strips — this is vintage Quadra Cats!